Self Help - Schizophrenia Awareness

-Schizophrenic people usually have delusions or hallucinations, which affects them in getting a sense of reality.
-They do not exhibit appropriate emotional responses and have no empathy with others.
+Schizophrenic people usually have delusions or hallucinations, which affect them in getting sense of reality.
+They do not exhibit appropriate emotional responses and have no empathy for others.

 Their behavior shows they are withdrawn and bizarre.
-In this article, let us have some awareness and understanding of Schizophrenia.
+This article, let us have some awareness and understanding of Schizophrenia.
 This mental illness is something which usually not characterized properly unless observed by an expert.

 Symptoms of Schizophrenia

 - Thought disturbances occur.
-The series of logical knots that connects one thought with the another loosens up.
-So, the thinking is bizarre, illogical, and results in chaotic patterns.
+The series of logical knots that connects one thought with the other loosens up.
+So, the thinking is bizarre, and illogical, and results in chaotic patterns.